not-skynet-yet/not-skynet-yet/README.md

 ---

-*Built by kirmada, for kirmada.This profile is alive.*
+*Built by kirmada, for kirmada.
+This profile is alive.*